alessandropadrinofficial/Artificial_Intelligence/Reinforcement_learning/Continuous_control/Report.md

 It uses an actor-critic model, using value based methods to reduce the variance of policy based methods.

 ## Model
-- Actor is a MLP with just 1 hidden layer of 256 units and Relu activation.
+- Actor is a MLP with two hidden layers of 400 and 300 units and Relu activation.
 Actions are bounded from a Tanh activation
-- Critic is a 4 layers MLP (2 hidden layers) of 128-256-256 units with Leaky Relu activations.
+- Critic is a MLP with two hidden layers of 400 and 300 units and Relu activations.
 Action signal is fed to the critic network at the second layer.

 ## Hyperparameters